microsoft/rushstack/webpack/set-webpack-public-path-plugin/README.md

 Note that the existing value of the variable already ends in a slash (`/`).

+#### `preferLastFoundScript = false`

+If true, find the last script matching the regexVariable (if it is set).
+If false, find the first matching script.
+This can be useful if there are multiple scripts loaded in the DOM that match the regexVariable.

 # SystemJS Caveat

 When modules are loaded with SystemJS (and with the , `scriptLoad: true` meta option) `<script src="..."></script>`